samofoke/Software_Engineering/aws_training/developer.md

             - this specify what actions are allowed or denied(PUT, DELETE).
         -
 - Severless
-    - Serverless allows you to run your applicatio code in the cloud without having to worry about managing any servers.
+    - Serverless allows you to run your application code in the cloud without having to worry about managing any servers.
     - AWS handles
         - Capaciity provisioning.
         - paching.